-Dexus also provides a comprehensive Annual Reporting Suite comprising an Annual Report, Financial Statements, Sustainability Report, results presentation and property synopsis.
+Dexus also provides a comprehensive Annual Reporting Suite comprising an Annual Report, Financial Statements, ESG performance disclosures, results release and the property synopsis.
 Dexus's website provides access to ASX announcements, media releases, annual and half year reports, presentations and analyst support material.
 Investors can subscribe to alerts from the website to receive communications from Dexus immediately after release.
 The website also provides historical distribution and tax information and includes an "investor login" section to enable Dexus investors to update their details directly and download statements from Link Market Services.

-Dexus actively posts on its LinkedIn and Facebook corporate profiles which enables it to 'push' news stories and ASX announcements onto these social media platforms to reach a large network of followers.
+Dexus actively posts on its LinkedIn page which enables it to 'push' news stories and ASX announcements onto this social media platform to reach a large network of followers.